soil-initiative/stacks/proposals/stacks/Overview.md

 )
 ```

-Then rather than having programs await promises by performaing `call_stack $await`, we instead have them simply perform `call $await` using the following function:
+Then rather than having programs await promises by performing `call_stack $await`, we instead have them simply perform `call $await` using the following function:
 ```
 (func $await (param $promise externref) (result externref) (block $resolved